-Individuals who are considering whether or not to make a complaint and who have questions about the complaint process may speak with the Accessibility Facilitator, the Human Rights Officer, or their

-Union representative (if applicable).
-Additionally, students may also speak with their Student Administrative Council (Sutherland), the Student Association (Frost) or their Counsellor.
+Individuals who are considering whether or not to make a complaint and/or have questions about the complaint process may speak with the Director, Equity, Diversity & Inclusion and Organizational Development or their Union representative (if applicable).
+Students may speak with their Student Administrative Council (Sutherland), the Student Association (Frost) or their Counsellor.

-Related Documents
+7.0 - Related Documents

-- Accessible Customer Service Standard, Ontario Regulation 429/07 - Integrated Accessibility Standards, Ontario Regulation 191/11 - Multiyear Accessibility Plan 2015 2018 (endorsed by the Board October 28, 2015) - Administrative Operating Procedure #3-341 OP, Accessibility for Persons With Disabilities - College Policy #7-701, Access and Accommodations for Students With Disabilities - Administrative Operating Procedure #7-701 OP, Access and Accommodations for Students With Disabilities - College Policy #4-423, Campus Security - College Policy #3-311, Harassment and Discrimination Prevention - Administrative Operating Procedure #3-311 OP, Harassment and Discrimination Prevention - College Policy #3-342, Return to Work and Medical/Disability Accommodation
+- Accessibility for Ontarians with Disabilities Act (2005) - Accessible Customer Service Standard, Ontario Regulation 429/07 - Integrated Accessibility Standards, Ontario Regulation 191/11 - Multiyear Accessibility Plan 2015 2018 (endorsed by Fleming College's Board of Directors October 28, 2015) - Web Content Accessibility Guidelines (WCAG) 2.0, Level AA - College Policy #3-311 Harassment and Discrimination Prevention - College Operating Procedure #3-311 Harassment and Discrimination Prevention - College Policy #3-341 Accessibility for Persons with Disabilities - College Policy #3-342 Return to Work and Medical/Disability Accommodation - College Policy #4-423 Campus Security - College Policy #7-701 Access and Accommodations for Students with Disabilities - College Operating Procedure #7-701 Access and Accommodations for Students with Disabilities